MatAtBread/nodent/README.md

 Built-in conversions and helpers
 ==============================

-Nodentify has a small set of covers for common Node modules.
+Nodent has a small set of covers for common Node modules.
 More information can be found [here](./docs/helpers.md)

 Testing
 =======